elibixby/gcloud-python/docs/iam-usage.rst

 Returns permissions (if any), in the specified list that the user does not possess.

-.. note:: This isn't of much use right now as there's no automated way to get the set of permissions a method requires.
-Hopefully in the future this will be possible, see b/28168402

 >>> iam.grantable_roles(resource)
 [<Role>, <Role>, <Role>]

 Returns a list of ``iam.Role`` objects that represent roles (and their associated metadata) which can be granted on the specified resource

-.. note:: This also isn't of much use because we cannot yet create custom Roles but it's definitely coming.

 ``iam.Role`` objects provide three properties, a ``name`` , ``title`` , and ``description`` .